Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Tipping in taxis (and transfers)

-It is not necessary to tip a taxi driver but it is normal (and expected) to round up to a convenient amount (e.g. the nearest multiple of 5 peso), i.e. at least to leave the change.
-If some extra service has been given (carrying bags,…) an additional tip can be in order.
-(However, some people say that you should never tip a taxi so practice varies.)
-If service has been poor you can insist on getting your change…
+It is not necessary to tip a taxi driver but it is normal (and expected) to round up to a convenient amount, i.e. at least to leave the change.
+If some extra service has been given (carrying bags,…) an additional tip might be in order.
+(However, some people say that you should never tip a taxi so practice varies…) If service has been poor you can try and insist on getting your change.

-Tipping for a private transfer for a long ride (eg Buenos Aires international airport) could be 50 pesos / $5 USD, or US$2 per person or similar.
+Tipping for a private transfer for a long ride (eg Buenos Aires international airport) could be [XX] pesos / $5 USD, or US$2 per person or similar.

-Don’t expect to pay with a card in a taxi.
-They typically only take cash.
+Don’t expect to pay with a credit/debit card in a taxi, as yypically they only take cash.

 Tipping tour guides

-If you go on a one-day tourist excursion or something like that, it is normal to tip the guide, especially if the guide has been good and/or extra helpful.
+If you go on a one-day tourist excursion or something similar, it is normal to tip the guide, especially if he/she has been good and/or extra helpful.

 Shopping hours in Argentina

-Typically, shops open at 9.00 or 10.00 in the morning and close around 20.00 (8 PM).
-On Saturdays, they are often closed in the afternoon (close at 1 or 2 in the afternoon), and on Sundays, they are closed.
-Big shopping centres can have longer hours and may even be open on Sundays.
+Typically, shops open at 9 or 10 am and close around 8pm.
+On Saturdays they are often closed in the afternoon (closing at around 1 or 2pm), and on Sundays they are closed all day.
+Larger shopping centres may have longer hours and may even be open on Sundays.

 Banks, telecom shops and similar “non-commercial” entities may have much shorter opening hours.
-Make sure you check for opening hours if you need one.
+Make sure you check the opening hours if you need to visit this kind of business.

 Currency and money in Argentina

-In the bad old days (under the previous government) the Argentine peso was not convertible.
-There was an officially controlled exchange rate that did not reflect the “real” value of the peso.
-If you wanted to get a better deal for your dollars / euros you could go to a “black market” currency exchange.
-It was so accepted so it was more like a “greyish” market.
-It was actually called “the blue currency market”.
+In previous times, the Argentine peso was not convertible.
+There was an officially controlled exchange rate that did not reflect the real value of the peso.
+If you wanted to get a better deal for your dollars/euros you could go to a black market currency exchange (known as the blue currency market).

-The new government has changed all this and, as I see it, there is no longer any need to go to the grey/blue market.
-Today you can even order paper money from a currency exchange office before you go to Argentina (previously very difficult or not possible).
+The Macri government changed all this and today, you can even order paper money from a currency exchange office before you go to Argentina (something that was previously very difficult or even impossible).
+What will happen now with the new (Kirchner) government remains to be seen.

-The currency in Argentina is pesos (the name is just like in Chile, but the value is different).
-They use the symbol $, so be careful how you interpret some sums.
+The currency in Argentina is pesos (the same name as in Chile but with a different value) and the symbol used is $, so be careful how you interpret some sums.
 The international currency code is ARS.
 A peso is divided into 100 centavos.

 At the time of writing (early 2018):

-Here is a good currency converter from Oanda and you can create your own pocket-sized cheat-sheet with Oanda’s tool here (print one and cut it out, in both directions).
+Here is a good currency converter from Oanda and you can also create your own pocket-sized cheat-sheet (print one and cut it out, in both directions).

 The Argentine peso is now convertible.
 The ARS has lost a lot of value in recent times.
-Early 2016, 1 euro was 14.5 peso and early 2018 it is around 23 peso.
+(Early 2016, 1 euro was 14.5 peso and early 2018 it is around 23 peso.
 This is probably to a large extent due to the opening up of the economy and the exchange rate is moving to a truer value than the previously inflated illusory official rate.
 Argentina was previously a very closed economy with strict currency controls.
-This is changing, which in the long run will be very good for the country although a weakening currency can be hard on the people in the short term.
+This is changing, which in the long run will be very good for the country although a weakening currency can be hard on the people in the short term.)
+This is now history.
+We will have to wait and see what happens with the new government. (as of early 2020)

 Credit cards and cash machines (ATM)